As I was packing my bags to return to Sydney I realised there was a parallel between my packing process and communicating.

 When the thinking is done, it's super easy to ‘pack' ideas into a well-synthesised, logical and engaging piece of communication.

-2. Commit to containing the high-level messaging to a single page before you prepare any final documents.
+• Commit to containing the high-level messaging to a single, structured page before you prepare any final documents.
+This will force you to cull lower-priority things … which of course means you must have a structure and a priority.

-3. Socialise that one-pager with peers and key stakeholders before you prepare your document.
+• Socialise that highly structured one-pager with peers and key stakeholders before you prepare your document.
+It will be fast to read and review, which will in turn lead to useful input.

 That's right … nail the messaging before you open the Board paper template, PowerPoint … or whatever medium you are using.